Aquellis/TCM-Courses/LinuxPrivEsc/README.md

 The course's lab environment is on [TryHackMe](https://tryhackme.com/room/linuxprivescarena).

-Writeups for the course challenges and capstone exercises can be found here.
+Writeups for the course challenges and capstone exercises can be found above.